maryi/CSCW-Project/Project report/ReportDocument.md

 *Physical Distribution*: this dimension describes whether coordinated actions are taking place in the same geographic location (collocated) or at different geographic locations (distributed).

-Recognizing that the predictability Synchronicity and Physical distribution throughout a CSCW project can vary, information about these dimensions can be a challenge to identify discretely.
+We recognize that predicting the Synchronicity and Physical distribution throughout a CSCW project can vary over time and information about these dimensions can be a challenge to identify discretely.

 *Scale*: addresses the number of participants involved in the collaboration.
 Information provided by this dimension illustrate the complexity of the computer-based tool required as it is assumed that an increase in participants requires a more robust social arrangements and new practices.